-(Introduce yourself and say that you are in their district in this paragraph, if you are a radio-professional mention that too)
+(In this first paragraph, introduce yourself and say that you reside in their district.
+If you are a radio professional, mention that too.)

 Radio became vulnerable when the Telecommunications Act of 1996 opened the floodgates to consolidation.
 Our local cultures and economies are suffering without the nurturing presence of local commercial radio.
-Please help America take back the diverse voice that it lost when these locally owned stations were forced into corporate groups.
-I urge you to enact legislation to undo the Telecom Act provisions that consolidated radio.
+Please help America take back the diverse voice that it lost when these locally-owned stations were forced into corporate groups.
+I urge you to enact legislation to undo the Telecommunications Act provisions that consolidated radio.

 your name here